-Authenticity – We desire to be the real thing: followers of Jesus who say what we do and do what we say.
-We aren't interested in masks or any form if hypocrisy.
-Authenticity means we are honest with one another, about how we're doing and how we're feeling…even when it’s hard.
+We desire to be the real thing: followers of Jesus who say what we do and do what we say.
+Authenticity means we are honest with God and one another about how we're doing and how we're feeling, when things are great and when things are hard.

 We recognize that God has designed us to be together.
 We care for one another, we honor one another, we are encouragers, we are challengers, and we are there for each other.
 We love each other.
 While we have great community together on Sundays and at special events when we are together as a large group, we also see community happening at an even deeper level in small groups and at places and times we deliberately engage one another in meaningful relationship.
 Our desire is to see everyone cared for and caring for others.

 We are a people who recognize God for who He is and because of that we are drawn naturally to a place of worship.
 Our worship doesn't have to fit a particular box and is open to expressions of the Spirit.
 We believe worship is expressed throughout our whole lives.

 We are a people who understand the church is not limited by its building or by a street address.
 The church is us and we are called to reach beyond our walls and impact the lives of those who are far from God who live there.
 We see the sphere of our influence ranges from our backyard to our world.
 We are passionate about the Gospel that has set us free.